14 SEO Trends That Will Impact Your Website in 2022

 5. Artificial Intelligence

 As technology evolves, search engines are relying on artificial intelligence, machine learning, and deep learning to process searches, then predict which results will satisfy the given search.
-In 2020, artificial intelligence and machine learning are only becoming more and more influential over Google’s ranking and search algorithm; making the technology a huge contributor to SEO trends 2020.
+Artificial intelligence and machine learning are only becoming more and more influential over Google’s ranking and search algorithm; making the technology a huge contributor to SEO trends.

 The most recent step of this progression of artificial intelligence was the introduction of Bidirectional Transformers for Language Understanding (BERT) which was announced and implemented in October of 2019.
 BERT is Google’s network-based technique for natural language processing, dealing with the very fundamentals of how people search online.